amaliatoutzi/61040-portfolio/problemsets/problemset2/extending.md

 - _Allowing users to choose their own short URLs:_

 this could be realized by:

-editing shortenUrl to: shortenUrl(targetUrl: String, shortUrlBase: String, optional suffix: String) editing the state of Request to: state a set of ShortenRequests with
+Editing shortenUrl to accept an optional suffix: shortenUrl(targetUrl: String, shortUrlBase: String, optional suffix: String)

+Editing the state of Request to: state a set of ShortenRequests with
     a targetUrl String